ShristiJalan/Blogino/README.md

 ## Tasks left to implement

-Category wise make blogs available and whoever reads blogs using blogino and sign in to the account, we should have the records of them
+Category wise make blogs available and whoever reads blogs using blogino and sign in to the account, we should have the records of them, blogs should be the recent ones